 FREQUENTLY ASKED QUESTIONS

-What is a standard Single Espresso Pod?
+What is a 7g Single/ESE Espresso Pod?

-What is a standard Double Espresso Pod?
+What is a 14g Commercial Double Espresso Pod?

 What is a Swiss Water Decafeinated Espresso Pod?